Daviddlhy/Daily-R/README.md

 # Daily-R
-Hello everyone this repo is about what i learnd and used for two years as a Data Guy :)
+Hello everyone this repo is about what i learned and used for Three years as a Data Guy :)